Ladder For London

 Is there a sweetener?

-For every apprentice you take (up to a maximum of ten), you may be eligible for a Government grant of £1,500, provided you have 1,000 employees or less and have not taken an apprentice in the last year.
+For every apprentice you take (up to a maximum of ten), you may be eligible for a Government grant of £1,500, provided you have 1,000 employees or less, a London postcode and have not taken an apprentice in the last year.
 City Gateway will do all the paperwork to make it easy.
+But act fast as there are only 1,000 of these grants available before December 2013.

 What will it cost you?

 Will you join us?
-Fill in the form below and one of our Corporate Relations Team will contact you or call James Copeland on 020 3189 0392.
+Fill in the form below and one of our Corporate Relations Team will contact you or call Tom Brandon on 020 3189 0405.